Greenhouse Film Complete Guide: Types, Benefits and Uses

 Agriplast films are engineered to withstand India’s UV intensity and climate variations.

-Disadvantages & Common Mistakes
+Disadvantages and Common Mistakes

 Greenhouse films only underperform when farmers make the following mistakes: